scalar-labs/scalardb-analytics-postgresql/README.md

 # ScalarDB Analytics with PostgreSQL

-ScalarDB Analytics with PostgreSQL processes analytical queries on ScalarDB-managed data using PostgreSQL and its Foreign Data Wrapper (FDW) feature.
+ScalarDB Analytics with PostgreSQL processes analytical queries on ScalarDB-managed data by using PostgreSQL and its Foreign Data Wrapper (FDW) extension.

 ## Components